toby-bro/VeriFuse/README.md

 ## TODO

-- [ ] Suuport parametrized constructs
+- [ ] Suport parametrized constructs
 - [ ] Repair the focused and analyze modules
 - [ ] Use the example_usage to effectively test many modules
 - [ ] Combine many different sv files